lform/lwind/readme.md

 #### Colors

--   `button` - The default button, uses the `primary` color as its background and `primary-foreground` as the text color
+-   `button` - The default button, uses the `primary` color as its background and `primary-fg` as the text color
--   `button-secondary` - The secondary color button, uses the `secondary` color as its background and `secondary-foreground` as the text color
+-   `button-secondary` - The secondary color button, uses the `secondary` color as its background and `secondary-fg` as the text color
--   `button-tertiary` - The tertiary color button, uses the `tertiary` color as its background and `tertiary-foreground` as the text color
+-   `button-tertiary` - The tertiary color button, uses the `tertiary` color as its background and `tertiary-fg` as the text color

 #### Sizing